SyroQT/home-platform/docs/drd/backup-and-recovery.md

 - `rsync -a --delete` was used instead of `cp`
 - file ownership is correct for the container runtime user
 - the application is actually reading from that PVC path
-- the data is not stored in PostgreSQL, which is outside Restic coverage in the current repo state
+- the data is not stored in PostgreSQL, which is outside Restic coverage (restore PostgreSQL via CNPG barman-cloud recovery instead)
 - browser-local cache is not masking the server restore result (test in incognito if relevant)

 ---